 When will I know if I have been awarded a Pre-K class?

 All new applicants will be notified by mail after the Georgia General Assembly approves and the Govenor signs the state budget.
-This process usually takes place in late spring.
+This process usually takes

 What operating guidelines must I follow?